SyndicateClu/TMQBFFL/Constitution.md

 ### Collusion

 Collusion will not be tolerated.
-A trade will be vetoed if there is evident collusion
+A trade will be vetoed if there is evident collusion.

 <br><br>